3 pounds of meth seized in Morgan County drug bust - NewsBreak

 CULLMAN, Ala. – Below are the arrests and incidents reported November 16, 2022.
 All persons are innocent until proven guilty. theft of property-4th degree; Walmart; Olive St. S.W; general merchandise; $25.
 November 15. domestic violence-3rd degree; Main Ave.
 N.E. theft of property-3rd degree; Belk; Cullman Shopping Center; general merchandise;...

-CULLMAN COUNTY, Ala.
-(WIAT) — The Alabama Law Enforcement Agency announced Wednesday that three teens killed in a car wreck in Cullman County last week were attempting to elude police at the time of the accident.
-The teens were traveling at a high rate of speed away from a Hanceville officer when the car they […]
+ALEA confirmed three minors killed in a car wreck in Cullman County last week were attempting to elude police at the time of the accident.

 Athens man arrested in Walmart shooting investigation, more expected, police say